Penang dosa fest and spas

 The Grand Ballroom can host 400 people, seated, and smaller function rooms can manage groups of 20 to 150.
 Among the guests that have passed through its portals are the likes of Noel Coward, Somerset Maugham, Rudyard Kipling and Hermann Hesse.
 The E&O is easily one of the best heritage hotels of Asia and it does not rest on its laurels.
 Best of all, it is situated right next to Penang’s most interesting nightlife offerings.

 Right around the corner is the recently renovated Bayview Hotel Georgetown that provides decent enough facilities for unfussy travellers, without razzmatazz.
 You'll get 24-hour room service, a business centre and free WiFi.
-The 443-room Traders Hotel, Penang (formerly the Shangri-La Hotel Penang), is smack in the heart of town, conveniently located for business or shopping, with a health club and sauna and a good business centre.
+The 443-room Hotel Jen (formerly Traders Hotel, Penang) run by Shangri-La, is smack in the heart of town, conveniently located for business or shopping, with a health club and sauna and a good business centre.
 Privileges here include signing facilities at any other Shangri-La resort restaurant or bar on the island.
-Service is brisk, the rooms a bit tired, but the Pinang Ballroom is a handy venue for a crowd of around 600.
+Service is brisk, the rooms brighter with the hipper makeover, and the ballroom is a handy venue for a crowd of around 600.

 Other Penang business hotels in the downtown Georgetown area include the smart, modern, meetings and high-speed Internet-equipped 276-room Hotel Royal (free Broadband in room), the clean and neat Evergreen Laurel Hotel (free Broadband in the room), The Gurney Resort Hotel & Residences (free Broadband in room), the Georgetown City Hotel (formerly Berjaya Penang Hotel), and the cheap and lively Cititel Penang smack in the middle of curry houses, nightlife and shops.
 Popular with Taiwanese and Hongkong visitors, Cititel has gained some notoriety for its popular massage parlour as well.
 Cititel offers Wi-Fi in-room at RM40 per day.
 The Gurney Resort Hotel offers a spacious Two-Bedroom Suite and reasonably decent rooms while Georgetown City Hotel is part of the Midlands Park condominium complex is close to shopping, entertainment and food.
 The 320 rooms come with satellite TV, hairdryer, safe, and business amenities.